-Details of pass-through income not chargeable to tax.
+Details of pass-through income are not chargeable to tax.

 Under schedule FA, under the details of foreign assets and income from any source outside India below details are required:

-1. Details of Foreign Depository Accounts held (including any beneficial interest) at any time during the relevant accounting period
+Details of Foreign Depository Accounts held (including any beneficial interest) during the relevant accounting period.

-2. Details of Foreign Custodial Accounts held (including any beneficial interest) at any time during the relevant accounting period
+Details of Foreign Custodial Accounts held (including any beneficial interest) during the relevant accounting period.

-3. Details of Foreign Equity and Debt Interest held (including any beneficial interest) in any entity at any time during the relevant accounting period
+Details of Foreign Equity and Debt Interests held (including any beneficial interest) in any entity during the relevant accounting period.

-4. Details of Foreign Cash Value Insurance Contract or Annuity Contract held (including any beneficial interest) at any time during the relevant accounting period
+Details of Foreign Cash Value Insurance Contract or Annuity Contract held (including any beneficial interest) during the relevant accounting period.

 In Schedule (Part B-TTI), Introduction of computation of tax payable under section 115JC for comparison purposes.

-Additional information in Schedule TDS giving details about the head of income and Gross income, in the case of income for which TDS credit is claimed.
+Additional information in Schedule TDS gives details about the head of income and Gross income in the case of income for which TDS credit is claimed.

 The applicability of ITR-2 has been made more clear in as much as now it is applicable for individuals and HUF having income other than income under the head “Profits and Gains from Business or Profession”.

-The field of “Profits and Gains from Business or Profession” which was earlier featuring under Part B – TI has now been removed.
+The field of “Profits and Gains from Business or Profession”, which was earlier featured under Part B – TI, has now been removed.

 Following this, Schedule-IF (Income from Firm) and Schedule-BP have also been removed.
-This now means, anyone earning income from a partnership firm, now has to file ITR-3 and not ITR-2.
+This means that anyone earning income from a partnership firm must file ITR-3 and not ITR-2.